Leitrim–Sligo: 1925 by-election

 On 11 March 1925, a "mini general election" was held comprising by-elections in seven constituencies, including one for two vacancies in Leitrim–Sligo.
-The vacancies were caused by the resignations on 30 October 1924 of nine TDs who had left Cumann na nGaedheal to form the National Party in protest at the handling of the Army Mutiny.
+The vacancies were caused by the resignations on 30 October 1924 of nine TDs who had left Cumann na nGaedheal to form the National Group in protest at the handling of the Army Mutiny.
 The two who resigned in Leitrim–Sligo were Thomas Carter and Alexander McCabe, neither of whom stood for re-election.